gabriel-rosa/glucometer/README.md

 # TODO

 - [x] Push initial commits to github
+- [ ] Check if glib is actually necessary for synchronous use of libusb
 - [ ] Implement a simple GUI (with imgui)
 - [ ] Implement user profiles, saving/loading data
 - [ ] Implement graphing and report generation